hkgnobody/mcp-for-splunk/README.md

 > - **Docker** (Option 1): Full stack with Splunk, Traefik, MCP Inspector - recommended if Docker is installed
 > - **Local** (Option 2): Lightweight FastMCP server only - for users without Docker

+> Note on Splunk licensing: When using the `so1` Splunk container, you must supply your own Splunk Enterprise license if required.
+The compose files include a commented example mount:
+> `# - ./lic/splunk.lic:/tmp/license/splunk.lic:ro`.
+Create a `lic/` directory and mount your license file, or add the license via the Splunk Web UI after startup.

 ### First Success Test

 **Run the automated tests:**